 7 – Advertise your certifications

 Do you have any Dynamics certification?
-Microsoft are starting to focus more and more on certification and so are a number of Dynamics partners – some are making it a prerequisite for you to have up to date exams before they will consider hiring you.
+Microsoft are starting to focus more and more on certification and so are the top Dynamics partners – some are making it a prerequisite for you to have up to date exams before they will consider hiring you.

 We are regularly being asked to provide information about independent consultants with specific certifications (on both new and specific old versions).
-This is why it is in your own benefit to list all your certifications and exams (even old ones) in your profile so you can stand out when a client needs a specialist with your skills.
+This is why it is in your own benefit to list all your Dynamics certifications and exams (even old ones) in your profile so you can stand out when a client needs a specialist with your skills.
 And if you need to brush up your qualifications, we have an extensive set of Microsoft certification exam preparation guides and can provide access to a great online learning portal for free Dynamics 365 training.

 8 – Advertise your special skills

 With the new product releases coming up, more and more end-users are purchasing Microsoft Dynamics solutions – which creates a huge demand for Dynamics training specialists.
 If you have particular training skills – perhaps you are an AX trade and logistics expert or a CRM Microsoft Certified Trainer – don’t forget to mention it in your profile.
 If you aren’t a MCT yet, it might be worth considering it as your next certification: this will open more opportunities for you.

 Skills outside core Dynamics – .NET, Azure, BI tools, Office 365 among others – are also becoming increasingly important to Dynamics projects.
 Please highlight skills and experience in these areas, and if you haven’t any, build them into your long-term personal development plans.